Capability 2 · Company System

 - Anyone in the company can explain how this quarter's work moves a company goal.

 This is where you flip from the aspirational and long-term to what matters now.
-Most companies run on a rhythm, and for many that rhythm is the funding round — so the next milestone is what everything else has to serve.
-The discipline that connects it all is OKRs: objectives that are ambitious, key results that measure outcomes rather than inputs (Andy Grove's idea, made famous by John Doerr in Measure What Matters).
-Done well, the whole company fits on one page — and everyone, from support to design, can see how their work ladders up to the milestone and the mission.
+Most companies run on a rhythm, and for many startups that rhythm is the funding round — so the next milestone is what everything else has to serve.
+The discipline that connects it all is OKRs: objectives that set a direction, key results that measure outcomes rather than inputs.
+It's Andy Grove's idea, made famous by John Doerr in Measure What Matters, and done well the whole company fits on one page — everyone, from support to design, can see how their work ladders up to the milestone and the mission.

 Start with the next milestone